clearhead/clearhead.me/wp-content/plugins/hotjar-connecticator/readme.txt

 1. Just paste your code in the box here and click the Save button.
 It's that easy.

 == Changelog ==

+= 1.1.0 =
+* Cleaned up code, checked functionality with 4.4.2

+= 1.0.2 =
+* Improve compatibility with WP 4.4

 = 1.0.1 =
 * Update compatibility token